mfikes/cljs-bean/README.md

 ```

 You can control the key to property name mapping by supplying both `:key->prop` and `:prop->key`.

-Here is an example that mimics the behavior of ClojureScript's JavaScript object literal syntax, where
+The following example mimics the behavior of ClojureScript's JavaScript object literal syntax, where
 keywords are used only if properties can be represented as simple keywords:

 ```clojure